mendiolamj/cg-cloud-foundations-wiki/RDS-Lab.md

 1. Launch an EC2 machine [Refer EC2 Lab](https://github.com/varoonsahgal/cg-cloud-foundations/wiki/EC2-Lab)
 2. SSH to the EC2 machine.
-3. On AMI command line, first-run system update using this syntax : `yum apt update`
+3. On AMI command line, first-run system update using this syntax : `sudo yum update`
-4. Now, install MySQL client on Amazon Linux 2 using this syntax- `yum install mysql`
+4. Now, install MySQL client on Amazon Linux 2 using this syntax- `sudo yum install mysql`
 5. Check installed MySQL/MariaDB version using this syntax– `mysql --version`
 6. Type in the following syntax to access your database: